spatie/laravel-health/docs/introduction.md

 ]);
 ```

-When the used diskspace is over 70%, then a notification with a warning will be sent.
+When the used disk space is over 70%, then a notification with a warning will be sent.
 If it's above 90%, you'll get an error notification.
-Out of the box, the package can notify you via Mail and Slack.
+Out of the box, the package can notify you via mail and Slack.